Sossusvlei, Quiver Tree Forest, Kolmanskop, and More

 On this photo adventure to wild Namibia in southwestern Africa, you will learn about landscape composition and wildlife photography techniques, create incredible images, and have loads of fun too!
 Expect to fine-tune your “art of seeing,” and photograph the Milky Way in some of the darkest skies.
 Andy and Richard will share their post-processing techniques, so be sure to bring your laptops.
 You will have plenty of one-on-one image reviews and critiques as well.
 This workshop is all-inclusive, so you never have to worry about paying for anything, you can focus on your photography and experience the magic of wild Namibia.

-June 6, 2021: Everyone arrives in Windhoek, Namibia, via the Hosea Kutako Airport, where one of our representatives will greet you and transfer you to our hotel in Windhoek.
-We will have a short introductory meeting in the evening, a question and answer session, and group dinner.
+July 22, 2022: Arrive at any time today in Windhoek (airport code WDH), where one of our representatives will greet you and transfer you to our hotel in Windhoek.
+Tonight we will have a short introductory meeting, a question and answer session, and a group dinner.

-June 9–11, 2021: After a morning photographing Kolmanskop, we will drive into the Namib Desert, through the spectacular scenery of the Tiras Mountain Conservancy and the NamibRand Nature Reserve, before reaching our camp in Namib Naukluft National Park.
-Our drive is approximately three hours with photo stops along the way.
+July 28–30, 2022: We will drive into the Namib Desert, through the spectacular scenery of the Tiras Mountain Conservancy and the NamibRand Nature Reserve, before reaching our camp in Namib Naukluft National Park.
+Our drive is approximately 5–6 hours with photo stops along the way.
 For the next three days, we will explore and photograph the remarkable Namib Desert.
+This most frequently visited section of the massive 50,000km² Namib Naukluft National Park has become known as Sossusvlei, and is famous for its towering apricot coloured sand dunes which can be penetrated by following the Tsauchab River valley.
+Sossusvlei itself is actually a clay pan set amidst these star shaped dunes which stand up to 300 meters above the surrounding plains, ranking them among the tallest dunes on earth.
 Our lodge affords a prime location within the boundaries of the Namib Naukluft National Park and the largest sand dunes in the world.
 Namib Naukluft National Park is also the home of Deadvlei and the dancing dead camel thorn trees.

 ** Here at Sossuvlei, there will be an opportunity to do aerial photography from a helicopter (optional, and at extra cost).
 We’ll discuss it with you well before the safari, and you can decide if you are interested. **